12 OF THE BEST AUSTRALIAN DAY WALKS

 Once seen as a virtually impenetrable barrier by early settlers, the Blue Mountains are now criss-crossed with a number of incredible walks, and the best winds its way along the Grand Canyon – an impressive gorge that’s been carved into the landscape over millions of years.

-First opened in 1907, hundreds of thousands must have taken in the delights of this day walk by now.
+First opened in 1907, hundreds of thousands must have taken in the delights of this Australian day walks by now.
 You’ll start by navigating down the steep terrain of Grand Canyon Creek, passing silver-bark ashes and black wattle trees, then following the undulating paths surrounded by coachwoods, sassafras and giant ferns.

 Before you finish you’ll have splashed your way through several creeks, cowered under huge sandstone walls and overhangs, and stared in awe at magnificent waterfalls.